 When you take a short drive south of Hwy 85, you will quickly be greeted by fields of gold.
 Every August/September, these beautiful flowers bloom in memory of a beautiful woman.
-Keep scrolling to read the story behind Babbette's Sunflower Field and the dates when you can see them for yourself in person.
+Keep scrolling to read the story behind Jaquish Farms Sunflower Maze and the dates when you can see them for yourself in person.

 A field of sunflowers at Babbette's Seeds of Hope